shaloo/docs.arcana/docs/relnotes/rn_main_auth_v1.0.4.md

 ### Better Login Performance

-Users can now log in to Web3 apps even quicker than before with the latest speed boost in the {{config.extra.arcana.sdk_name}}.
+Users can now log in to Web3 apps even quicker than before with the latest speed boost in the {{config.extra.arcana.product_name}}.

 ### Wallet Balance